Ramblurr/spot-persist/README.md

   -p, --password        Prompts for the feed's password interactively -P NO_PROMPT_PASSWORD, --no-prompt-password NO_PROMPT_PASSWORD
-                        The feed's password read from the arguments
+                        The feed's password read from the arguments -e, --no-empty        Don't output anything if there are no messages available
 ```

 ### spot-persist